BestTimesToVisit.com Logo

 safety

-Be extra vigilant of your belongings, especially in crowded areas like markets and public transport.
-Avoid walking alone at night in less-populated areas.
-Consider using Grab for nighttime travel.
+Be extra vigilant of your belongings, especially in crowded areas and on public transport.
+Pickpocketing can happen, so keep your valuables close and be aware of your surroundings.
+Avoid walking alone at night in less populated areas.

 culture

-Filipinos are incredibly friendly and hospitable.
+Filipinos are incredibly hospitable.
 A simple 'Magandang araw' (good day) or 'Salamat' (thank you) goes a long way.
-It's customary to remove your shoes before entering some homes and certain religious sites.
+It's also customary to remove your shoes before entering some homes and certain religious sites.
+Observe local customs for a more respectful and enjoyable experience.

 food

 Venture beyond the tourist traps and explore local eateries called 'carinderias' for authentic and incredibly affordable Filipino food.
-Try the adobo, sinigang, and lechon – you won't regret it!
-Many use GrabFood for delivery too.
+Try dishes like adobo, sinigang, and lechon.
+Many street food vendors offer delicious and cheap meals, but make sure the food is freshly cooked and the vendor maintains good hygiene.

 packing

-Pack light, breathable clothing as it's hot and humid.
+Pack light, breathable clothing suitable for hot and humid weather.
 Comfortable walking shoes are a must as you'll likely be doing a lot of walking.
-Don't forget insect repellent, sunscreen, and a raincoat during the rainy season.
+A light rain jacket or umbrella is also recommended, as rain showers can be sudden.
+Don't forget insect repellent!

 Weather Details